BenShutt/DataRequest/README.md

 Modularization of data requests using Alamofire with concurrency.

-This package encourages a design pattern where the configuration of an endpoint is encapsulated into the properties of a structure.
+This package encourages a design pattern where the _description_ of an endpoint is encapsulated into the properties of a structure.
 A similar design to a SwiftUI `View`.
-It adds rather than replaces; direct use of Alamofire (or vanilla `URLSession`) is still encouraged.
+It adds rather than replaces; direct use of Alamofire (or `URLSession`) is still encouraged.
 There is also some helpful shorthand.

 ## Example Usage